1 Nature is maximally efficient

 Possible falsification.Find a deviation from Einstein's field equations at sub-galactic scales.
 Measure any (new) effect of quantum gravity.
-Find non-cummutative space.
+Find non-commutative space.
 Find other dimensions.

 More to ponder.Rotating black holes perform Dirac's trick with a huge number of tethers.

-Topology leads to entropy and then to gravitational dynamics.
+Strand topology leads to entropy and thus to gravitational dynamics.

 7 Strands explain particles